nicoladilillo/Embedded-Linux-Assignment/README.md

 $ sudo dd if=tmp/deploy/images/raspberrypi/core-image-full-cmdline-raspberrypi.rpi-sdimg of=/dev/sdb
 ```

-Connect one side of yout ethernet cable to PC and the other to raspberry, put your the Micro SD inside it and switch on.
-Set the ethernet interface of PC with an IP that belong to Network of raspberry, for example 192.168.1.1.
+Connect one side of yout ethernet cable to PC and the other to raspberry, put the Micro SD inside it and turn on the device.
+Set, on the ethernet interface of PC, a IP adress that belong to the same network of raspberry, for example 192.168.1.1.
 In this way we can connect to raspberry with the following command:
 ```
 $ ssh root@192.168.1.2
 ```